Computing photometry and SEDs of galaxies in a diffsky mock

 from diffsky.data_loaders.opencosmo_utils import load_diffsky_mock

-# Change to the directory of your favorite mock on Perlmutter
+# Change to the directory where your mock is stored

 directory = "oc_download_dir"